-Despite the crowds, there’s something truly satisfying about skiing in bounds.
+There’s something truly satisfying about skiing in bounds, despite the potential for crowds.
 Maybe it’s the fact that you can accomplish thousands of feet in a day, or just the convenience of a warm lodge nearby to thaw cold hands and feet.
 But when you’re out of the habit, the sheer number of important items to pack can be intimidating.
 Below, we outline everything you need for resort skiing, including equipment essentials like skis and downhill boots, clothing such as jackets and gloves, and additional items you'll want to consider bringing along.
 For more information on each product category, many of the headings link to our detailed product round-ups.
 And for all of our recommendations in one place, see our ski gear reviews.

 Whether you’re carving up corduroy or venturing into the trees, it’s nice to have a quality pair of skis underfoot.
-When picking a downhill set-up, you’ll want to consider the type of terrain you plan to ski most and your ability level.
-Where you live is also a big factor: those on the East Coast trend towards a narrower ski for hardpack, while riders out West will want something that can stay afloat on a powder day.
-If we had to choose one ski, our top pick for within the ropes is the Nordica Enforcer 93: it has a solid edge, just the right amount of stiffness and flotation, and impressive performance at speed.
+When picking a downhill setup, you’ll want to consider the type of terrain you plan to ski most and your ability level.
+Where you live is also a big factor: Those on the East Coast trend towards a narrower ski for hardpack, while riders out West will want something that can stay afloat on a powder day.
+If we had to choose one ski, our top pick for within the ropes is the Nordica Enforcer 94: It has a solid edge, just the right amount of stiffness and flotation, and impressive performance at speed.
 And for those just getting into skiing, we also have a list of our favorite skis for beginners.

 The second piece of downhill equipment is the all-important ski binding.
 Alpine designs are pretty straightforward, and there are a number of solid options with proven track records.
-A binding’s DIN rating is one item you’ll want to nail down: lightweight, casual riders can get away with a lower DIN (approximately 8-11), while hard-chargers will want a higher number (12 and up).
+A binding’s DIN rating is one item you’ll want to nail down—it’s the amount of force required for a binding to release.
+Lightweight, casual riders can get away with a lower DIN for a binding that releases more easily (approximately 8-11), while hard-chargers will want a higher number (12 and up).
 A good all-around option for all but the most serious skiers is the Marker Griffon, which is reliable, secure, and offers a predictable release in a crash.

 No matter your ability level, a comfortable boot is an absolute necessity.
 A pair that fits well will inspire confidence on the slopes and promote all-day comfort, while an ill-fitting boot will be uncomfortable (at best) and significantly hinder performance.
 We highly recommend visiting your local ski shop or gear outfitter to try on boots and choose one that’s right for your foot shape and experience level.
 Make sure it’s downhill-specific (not a touring boot) so that it transfers power efficiently and is compatible with your alpine bindings.
 For intermediate skiers, the popular Salomon S/Pro 100 is one of our favorite boots, with a high-quality build, plush liner, solid support, and smooth forward flex.